About Us

 Our Origin Story

 Our journey began in the Redwoods of Northern California.
-Before RVCC, our Executive Director was the sexual violence prevention coordinator at Cal Poly Humboldt for 8-years, while the rest of us were peer educators.
-Through implementing engaging, student-centered initiatives, we went from low student engagement to highly active volunteer teams and over 300-500 students attending our consent-centered parties every year.
-Experiencing these powerful cultural shifts on campus inspired us to create RVCC, where we help organizations spark meaningful change by creatively engaging their communities.
+Before RVCC, our Executive Director was the sexual violence prevention coordinator at Cal Poly Humboldt for 8 years.
+There, in collaboration with students, she developed the CHECK IT bystander intervention and peer education program, where the rest of us first met and joined as peer educators.
+Our team represents multiple generations of CHECK IT leaders.
+Through implementing creative, engaging, and student-centered initiatives, we went from low student engagement to highly active volunteer teams and 300-500 students attending our consent-centered parties every year.
+We created a common language around prevention that students actually used!
+Experiencing these powerful cultural shifts on campus inspired us to create RVCC, where we help organizations experiment, try new strategies, and build prevention programs that creatively engage their communities.
 We've seen firsthand that change is possible!

 • Infographic presenting a Behavioral Science Framework for behavior change, highlighting three key factors: Self-Efficacy, Social Support, and Self-Identification, with descriptions for each.